Lung-bioengineering-regeneration-lab/human_PCLS_BISQUE/README.md

 ### Overview of Bisque Analysis:

-XXXXXXXXX
+Bisque is a tool designed to deconvulate bulk RNAseq data into cell proportions based on available single cell RNAseq (1).
 For reference based decomposition, BisqueRNA need an input of the bulkRNA seq read counts and the scRNASeq read counts in the form of ExpressionSet.

+> 1.Jew, Brandon, et al. “Accurate estimation of cell composition in
+> bulk expression through robust integration of single-cell
+> information.”
+Nature Communications 11.1 (2020): 1-11.

+BisqueRNA package:

 <https://cran.r-project.org/web/packages/bisque/index.html>